-To save time spent peeling and chopping on Thanksgiving Day, you can peel the spuds and keep them submerged in a bowl of water in the fridge, whole or cut up, for hours — even overnight — before boiling.
+To save time on peeling and chopping on Thanksgiving Day (or any other day that includes mashed potatoes), you can peel the spuds and keep them submerged in a bowl of water in the fridge, whole or cut up, for hours — even overnight — before boiling.

-When it comes to prepping mashed potatoes, you can keep peeled potatoes refrigerated in water-filled, zipper-lock bags for several days with no ill effects.
+For even easier storage, you can keep peeled potatoes refrigerated in water-filled zipper-lock bags for several days with no ill effects.

-Karl S says there’s a better way that avoids the whole issue: “[D]on’t chop, don’t peel.
-Steam them whole.
-Pop them into a potato ricer with the peel, and the peel stays in the hopper.
-This way you get way less moisture in the potato, and that makes for better mashed potatoes.”
+Here’s another strategy that circumvents the whole issue: Simply steam potatoes whole, and then pop them into a potato ricer with the peels on.
+Like magic, the peels will stay in the hopper.
+Plus, you’ll get less moisture in the potato, which makes for better mashed potatoes.

-Others take it a step further and actually mash their potatoes ahead of time, up to the day before, reheating them in the oven or microwave.
+Some cooks take it a step further and actually mash their potatoes ahead of time, up to the day before, and then reheat them in the oven or microwave.

-Here’s what not to do, according to ‘hounds: Don’t boil your potatoes ahead and wait to mash them, even for half an hour, and don’t hold mashed potatoes in a slow cooker.
-Both result in a mash so gluey even a paste-eating kindergartener wouldn’t touch them.
+Here’s what not to do: Don’t boil your potatoes ahead and wait to mash them, even for half an hour, and don’t hold mashed potatoes in a slow cooker.
+Both result in a mash so gluey that even a paste-eating kindergartener wouldn’t touch them.

 And if a timing glitch means your mashed potatoes are table-ready before the rest of the meal, don’t dismay!
 Instead of leaving your taters on the stovetop too long (where they can scorch on the bottom), consider a hot water bath.